ontodev/robot/docs/errors.md

 This error usually occurs when running [`template`](/template).
 If you use a CURIE in one of the ROBOT template strings as a property (e.g., `A ex:0000115`) but do not define the prefix of that CURIE, ROBOT will be unable to save the ontology file.

 To resolve this, make sure all CURIEs use prefixes that are defined.
 ROBOT includes a set of [default prefixes](https://github.com/ontodev/robot/blob/master/robot-core/src/main/resources/obo_context.jsonld), but you can also define your own prefixes.
-To include a custom prefix, you see [prefixes](/global#prefixes).
+To include a custom prefix, see [prefixes](/global#prefixes).

-When rendering the output, only properties are validated for QNames.
+When rendering the output, only properties are validated for [QNames](https://en.wikipedia.org/wiki/QName).
 OWLAPI will allow undefined prefixes to be used in subjects and objects, but the IRI will be the unexpanded version of the CURIE (i.e., the IRI will just be `ex:0000115`).

 ### Unknown Arg Error